Upcoming Events

 Click here to Register

-This research seminar was supported by an award made through the HRB CE Scheme 2025 (Award No. CES-2025-054) and hosted by UCD CRC and RDCTN in collaboration with HRB-TMRN, ICCCTN and ID-CTNI
+This research seminar is supported by an award made through the HRB CE Scheme 2025 (Award No. CES-2025-054) and hosted by UCD CRC and RDCTN in collaboration with HRB-TMRN, ICCCTN and ID-CTNI.

 Please be aware that by attending this event you enter an area where photography, audio, and video recording may occur.
 By entering the event premises, you consent to photography, audio recording, video recording and its/their release, publication, exhibition, or reproduction to be used for news, web casts, promotional purposes, advertising, inclusion on websites, social media, or any other purpose.